Greg Gardner

 Gregory Gardner (born November 21, 1975) is a Canadian ice hockey coach and former goaltender who is the NCAA Division I record-holder for shutouts in a season (as of 2021).
+He was the first ever player signed by the Columbus Blue Jackets.

 Career

 When Niagara University began sponsoring men's ice hockey in 1996, they did so with Gardner as their primary goaltender.
 The team joined ECAC West for their inaugural season, one of the top conferences in Division III, and performed surprisingly well.
 Gardner helped the team finish second in the conference but, because the team was in its first season of play, they were ineligible for any postseason play.
 Both Gardner and the Eagles played even better in year two, with Niagara winning both the ECAC West regular season and Tournament Championships.
 While Gardner overall numbers were underwhelming, 12 of the team's 27 games had been played against Division I programs.
 Niagara had done this because the school's plan was to promote the program to Division I the following year.

 He played for Team Canada in the 1997 Maccabiah Games in Israel, winning a gold medal.

 Gardner got his first taste of D-I hockey in the fall of 1998 and showed that he belonged when he helped Niagara earn a weekend split against the defending NCAA champion, #2 Michigan.
 He continued to play steady in goal for Niagara, helping the team finish with a winning record.
 For his final season, Gardner's team became a founding member of College Hockey America and he responded with one of the most stunning seasons in NCAA history.
 Gardner was in goal for 41 of the team's 42 games and led the nation with 29 wins and a 1.53 goals against average.
 He also set the NCAA record with 12 shutouts on the season, bringing his career total up to 16.
 In a stretch of 15 games, beginning in late December, Gardner went 13–0–2 and helped earn Niagara its first ever national ranking.
 Despite the gaudy totals, Gardner's competition was perceived as weak and he was not named as an All-American.
 Regardless of the personal slight, Gardner helped the Purple Eagles win the inaugural CHA Tournament and put the team in prime position for an at-large bid.